 Yes, even in 2019, some Americans still use dial-up internet.
 The reason?
 No other options are available in many rural parts of the country, with the exception of expensive and unreliable satellite internet.

 Dial-up uses your existing phone line to deliver a paltry speed of 56 Kbps.
 While you will have a hard time streaming video and other bandwidth-intensive media using dial-up, it’s still tolerable if all you do is send emails and read the news.
 Elderly people are likely the largest demographic of dial-up internet users for this reason.

 Internet providers and your privacy

-Privacy, like net neutrality, is another hotly debated issue among internet advocates today.
+Privacy is a hotly debated issue among internet advocates today.
 When it comes to ISPs, customers need to ask a few basic questions:

 - Does the ISP keep any record of what I do online?